 The accompanying consolidated financial statements reflect the operations of the Company and the Company's wholly owned subsidiary, TScan Securities Corporation.
-The accompanying consolidated financial statements have been prepared in conformity with generally accepted accounting principles in the United States of America ("US GAAP").
-Any reference in these notes to applicable guidance is meant to refer to the authoritative US GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
+The accompanying consolidated financial statements have been prepared in conformity with US GAAP.
+Any reference in these notes to applicable guidance is meant to refer to the authoritative US GAAP as found in the Accounting Standards Codification, or ASC, and Accounting Standards Update, or ASU, of the Financial Accounting Standards Board, or FASB.